ICE‘s long-awaited Bakkt platform is finally live, with its Bitcoin Futures contracts being launched today, September 23.

 In order to secure its funds, Bakkt implemented custody solutions called the Bakkt Custody aka the Bakkt Warehouse, which provides hot and cold wallets for the Bitcoin tokens.

 “The Bakkt Warehouse is comprised of both online (“warm”) and offline, air-gapped (“cold”) digital asset storage.
-Bakkt rebalances between warm and cold storage tiers to minimize risks associated with warm storage,”- stated their website.
+Bakkt rebalances between warm and cold storage tiers to minimize risks associated with warm storage,”.

 The New York State Department of Financial Services (DFS) has also regulated “Bakkt to provide custody services for bitcoin in conjunction with the launch of physically delivered bitcoin futures contracts.”